 Dalglish left the Reporters Committee in July 2012.

 In recent years, the Committee has taken the lead in building coalitions with other media-related organizations to protect reporters' rights to keep sources confidential and to keep an eye on legislative efforts that impact the public's right to know.
 It also has aggressively sought opportunities to speak out nationwide through amicus curiae briefs.

 In the last four decades the Committee has played a role in virtually every significant press freedom case that has come before the Supreme Court -- from Nebraska Press Association v.
 Stuart to U.S. v.
 Moussaoui -- as well as in hundreds of cases in federal and state courts.

 The Committee has also emerged as a major national — and international —resource in free speech issues, disseminating information in a variety of forms, including a quarterly legal review, a weekly newsletter, a 24-hour hotline, and various handbooks on media law issues.

-Academicians, state and federal agencies, and Congress regularly call on the Committee for advice and expertise, and it has become the leading advocate for reporters' interest in cyberspace.
+Academicians, state and federal agencies, and Congress regularly call on the Committee and its attorneys for advice and expertise, and it has become the leading advocate for reporters' interest in cyberspace.

 Important as these activities are, the Committee's primary mission remains serving working journalists — more than 2,000 of them every year who call the hotline, and tens of thousands who access our online resources.
 And since its founding, no reporter has ever paid for the Committee's help in defending First Amendment rights.
 This is the incarnation of the founders' vision and the Committee's proudest achievement.